TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Notice to Users Outside the U.S.**

 Our Services are controlled and operated within the United States.
 If you access our Services outside of the United States, we may transfer the information collected from you to data centers outside of your home country or jurisdiction.
-In particular, your information may be transferred to and processed in the United States and other jurisdictions where we or our service providers operate, where data protection and other laws may not be equivalent to those in your jurisdiction.
-By using the NPR Services, you agree that your information can be transferred to and used in the United States and in other jurisdictions where we or our service providers operate, as set forth in the Privacy Policy.
+In particular, your information may be transferred to and processed in the United States and other jurisdictions where we, our service providers, or our vendors operate, where data protection and other laws may not be equivalent to those in your jurisdiction.
+By using the NPR Services, you agree that your information can be transferred to and used in the United States and in other jurisdictions where we, our service providers, or our vendors operate, as set forth in the Privacy Policy.

 NOTICE TO EU RESIDENTS: Our handling of information about EU residents is governed by the NPR Privacy Notice for EU Residents, effective May 25, 2018.
 This Privacy Policy does not apply to EU residents.